If you’re about to embark on getting a new website built, or plan on upgrading your current site, it’s worth researching which CMS is most suitable.

 If however, you’re keen to have a sleek and flexible website solution which is tailored around your current and future business offerings, we’d recommend Craft CMS every time.

 Thanks for reading our review of Craft vs Wordpress.
-Check back to receive future insightful articles from the Blue Mantis team!
+Check back to receive future insightful articles from the Blue Mantis team.
+Read more about the benefits of Craft CMS and why we're the craft agency of choice!